transomjs/transomjs.github.io/_docs/index.md

 };
 ```

-Want to add and endpoint to do calculations or manipulate data?
+Want to add and endpoint to do calculations or manipulate data beyond what CRUD can do?
 Look at the [transom-server-functions](/docs/transom-server-functions/) plugin.
 ```javascript
 module.exports = {
   definition: {